hellerve/blog/wip/Introducing_anima.md

 I had a terrible idea yesterday: why not wrap SDL in Carp and make a half-baked, low-res version of a tiny fraction of what Processing does?
-As with all terrible ideas I decided to gave it a shot, and now I want to report back with my findings.
+As with all terrible ideas I decided to give it a shot, and now I want to report back with my findings.

 ## All the lines are straight around here

-SDL’s 2D drawing capabilites are really not that great, it’s basically just points, straight lines, and rectangles.
-That’s really not a problem, though, because if you’ve looked at my [art works](https://veitheller.de/art) you’ve seen that I have a whole collection of drawings that are just lines.
+SDL’s 2D drawing capabilites are not that great, it’s basically just points, straight lines, and rectangles.
+That’s really not a problem, though, because if you’ve looked at my [art works](https://veitheller.de/art) you’ll know that I have a whole collection of drawings that are just lines.

-But of course that’s not nearly as powerful as what Processing does.
+But of course that’s not nearly as powerful as Processing.
 I refused to give up, though, and instead implemented what I could with the meager means at hand.
 The result is [anima](https://github.com/hellerve/anima), something that I describe as a drawing microframework, with an emphasis on micro rather